Wesleyan-Media-Project/fb_page_names/README.md

 ## 1. Background

-As part of monitoring the electoral campaigns in the United States, Wesleyan Media Project downloads and stores the Facebook aggregate reports that are available from this [page](https://www.facebook.com/ads/library/report).
+As part of monitoring the electoral campaigns in the United States, Wesleyan Media Project downloads and stores the Facebook aggregate reports that are available from the [official Facebook page](https://www.facebook.com/ads/library/report).
 Within the all aggregate reports, the Lifelong ("All Dates") report is particularly important because it provides the total amount spent by a political advertiser on the platform.
 WMP stores these reports in a database and uses them to compute exact spend by advertisers within specific time periods, for instance, general campaign of 2022.
 You can read more about the aggregate reports and how they are processed in the [fb_agg_reports_import](https://github.com/Wesleyan-Media-Project/fb_agg_reports_import) repository.

 When an organization or individual starts advertising on Facebook, they are assigned a unique "Page ID" and can choose a name for their "Facebook Page" (which represents their presence on the platform).
 However, advertisers can change the name of their Facebook Page at any time, and the Ads Library Report only shows the current name at the time the report was generated.

-This can make us difficult to track how an advertiser's name may have changed over time since the report doesn't provide a history of previous names.
+This can make it difficult to track how an advertiser's name may have changed over time since the report does not provide a history of previous names.
 Additionally, if a Facebook Page is taken down or encounters a temporary issue, the report may show an empty string (no name) instead of the actual name.

 To address this issue, this repository provides two CSV tables `FB_page_name_history.csv` and `FB_page_name_date_spans` that contain information about previous names used by Facebook Pages between July 2019 (when Facebook started including Page IDs `page_id` in the report) and August 2023.
 One of these tables, `FB_page_name_date_spans` is provided as a zipped file `FB_page_names_date_spans.csv.zip`due to its large size.